-When you decide to create a website you face a multitude of creative choices, what information do you want out there, how do you present it, what feeling do you want to create.
+When you decide to create a website you face a multitude of creative choices, what information do you want out there, how do you present it, and what feeling do you want to create.
 And that’s just the design side of things.
 Websites are now operating in different ways, pushing the boundaries of creative design and using the latest techniques to sell your message.
 From a technical point of view the task of converting the design into an SEO-friendly, multi-browser compatible code, is a whole other story.

 Unfortunately, there is no quick instant answer.
-There plenty of tools to help you with the design and a multitude of examples to give you inspiration, ideas and to create the look but how do you get this mock-up to the web and then the world.
+There are plenty of tools to help you with the design and a multitude of examples to give you inspiration, and ideas and to create the look but how do you get this mock-up to the web and then the world.
 It’s such a shame we can’t just cut and paste it to a site, we need some kind of design-to-code process.

 Fortunately, there are a number of options available and we’d like to hold your hand and take you through the choices, so you can weigh up the pros and cons and come to the right decision for you.

 1.1.
 Pros and cons of development companies